List of highest-grossing live-action/animated films

-The following is a list of the highest-grossing live-action/animated films, films that combine live action and animation characters.
+The following is a list of the highest-grossing live-action animated films, films that combine live-action and animation characters.
 CGI characters are only included if they are portrayed as visually distinct from their live-action surroundings—otherwise, the majority of live-action movies which use CGI visual effects would be included.

 Highest-grossing live-action/animated films

 All of the films have had a theatrical run (including re-releases) since 1980, and films that have not played since then do not appear on the chart due to ticket-price inflation, population size and ticket purchasing trends not being considered.

 2009, 2011, and 2016 are the most represented years on the list, with four films each.

 Live action/computer animation

 All of the films have had a theatrical run (including re-releases) since 1995, and films that have not played since then do not appear on the chart due to ticket-price inflation, population size and ticket purchasing trends not being considered.
-2009 is the most frequent year with four films on the lost whiles Alvin and the Chipmunks is the most frequent franchises with 4 films on the list.
+2009 is the most frequent year with four films on the list while Alvin and the Chipmunks is the most frequent franchise with four films on the list.